learn-co-curriculum/react-hooks-redux-dispatch-with-events/README.md

 action -> reducer -> new state
 ```

-Ok, let's translate that into code.
+Let's translate that into code.
 This means if we pass an action and a
 previous state to our reducer, the reducer should return the new state.

 ```javascript